 Why would you recommend someone enter this career field?

 Rafie: This is difficult and challenging work.
 You see people at their worst, and also working toward their best, wherein lies the fruits of your labor.
 For those who are compelled to work in the area of clinical psychology, I say, let your passion drive you forward.
 Recognize that it is hard work and the field is impacted with a tremendous supply of clinicians.
-That said, there is always a demand for highly skilled providers.
+That said, there is always a demand for skilled providers.

 Clinical Psychologist Career Outlook

 Those who choose to pursue clinical psychology as a career might find impressive job growth awaits them.
-Employment for clinical, counseling and school psychologists is expected to grow by 20% nationwide from 2014 to 2024, according to the Bureau of Labor Statistics.
+Employment for clinical, counseling and school psychologists is expected to grow by 20 percent nationwide from 2014 to 2024, according to the Bureau of Labor Statistics.
 According to data from Projections Central, the states with the highest growth during that time period include: